How to forecast event sales.

 You are either behind your targets or on track to deliver your all time best year.
 Forecasting will help give you the push you need to achieve your goals.

-This for me was especially true at the start of each financial year when sales targets were reset and the excel template was pretty much blank.
+At the start of each financial year, I especially felt this when sales targets reset, and the Excel template was essentially blank.
 Staring at those monthly sales targets thinking how the hell you’d hit them.
 It was downright depressing.

 I always followed the following principles when forecasting: